Cisco is urging its partners to partner.

-Yesterday at the Cisco Partner Summit in Honolulu, the company announced the launch of the Cisco Partner Exchange, a virtual networking program
+Yesterday at the Cisco Partner Summit in Honolulu, the company announced the launch of the Cisco Partner Exchange, a virtual networking program that will enable resellers to find each other by technical expertise or by offering, among other factors, to collaborate on customer projects.

 While collaboration in the channel is growing, and many partners say it is a necessary development, others remain wary.